IBM/aspera-cli/docs/README.erb.md

 #### Linux: package

-If your Linux distribution provides a standard ruby package, you can use it provided that the version is compatible (check at beginning of section).
+If your Linux distribution provides a standard Ruby package, you can use it provided that the version is compatible (check at beginning of section).

 Example: RHEL 8 and 9: basic installation